 Advisor: American Institute of CPA's (AICPA), 2012 Accounting Competition, Team Albion, VITA (Volunteer Income Tax Assistance); Site Coordinator, Accounting Society.

 Courses: Business Law

-Courses: Principles of Microeconomics, Intermediate Microeconomics, Economic Statistics.
+Courses: Principles of Microeconomics, Intermediate Microeconomics and Econometrics.

 Scholarship: Economics of computer networks and computer security, equity market liberalization and economic development.
 Articles in Journal of Security and Communication Networks and in Journal of Economic Development; papers in peer-reviewed conference proceedings; chapter in scholarly book.